signebedi/law_knowledge_mgmt/notes/24-12-05 Law in Action.md

 - Goals of notetaking
 - Organizational methods to best facilitate goals
 	- How should we divide knowledge?
 		- Based on time (eg. meeting notes)?
+This is the "daily note" idea
 		- Based on concept?
+This is the "Evergreen" idea
-		- Based on discipline?
+		- Based on a mix of time and concept?
+This is the "Zettelkasten"
 	- What are some "folder names" that might make sense to employ for law school?
 - Vertical vs. Horizontal notetaking: The problem of the multi-disciplinary person
 	- Raise your hand if you have two or more majors or certificates